-By default, the Kinsta Cache is a plugin installed on every site that is hosted by us and is available from the left-hand side of your WordPress admin dashboard.
+By default, the Kinsta MU plugin is installed on every site that is hosted by us and is available from the left-hand side of your WordPress admin dashboard.
 This is used to intelligently clear the cache on appropriate pages of your website.
 The plugin is required to ensure your site runs smoothly in our environment.
 Also, remember that the page cache expires every 1 hour by default.

 The plugin also allows you to purge the cache right from your WordPress admin bar.
 This would probably be one of the biggest reasons to use it, as you won’t have to jump over into the MyKinsta dashboard.
 You can do it right from your site.

 It also allows you to setup custom caching rules.
 Depending on how your site’s configuration, additional caching rules might be needed.
 You can add custom paths to purge whenever your site is updated.

 Kinsta Cache Analytics